ERA Frequently Asked Questions

 Q5: Does ERA contain electronic versions of Standard Forms (SFs) 115 and 258 that my agency uses to schedule and transfer its records?

 [Ans] These forms do not exist in ERA.
 Instead, to schedule records, you need to complete a Records Schedule.
 To transfer permanent records to NARA, you must complete and submit a Transfer Request.
 ERA generates the Legal Transfer Instrument once the Transfer Request is placed in Physical Custody Accepted status by NARA.
 A NARA official will then approve the Legal Transfer Instrument, accepting legal custody.
-See the ERA User Manual and Cross Walk documents for more detailed information.
+See the ERA User Manual for more detailed information.

 - What does my agency need to do to start using ERA?